An introduction from our Chairman

 - any change in accounting policies

-- accounting decisions requiring a major element of judgement
+- decisions requiring a major element of financial judgement and risk

 - compliance with accounting standards and legal and regulatory requirements

-- disclosures in the interim and annual report and financial statements
+- disclosures in the annual report and financial statements

 - reviewing the effectiveness of the Group’s financial and internal controls